AlkenD/starlight/CONTRIBUTING.md

 #### Test environments

-A lot of Starlight code relies on Vite virtual modules provided either by Astro or by Starlight itself.
+A lot of Starstruck code relies on Vite virtual modules provided either by Astro or by Starstruck itself.
 Each subdirectory of `packages/starstruck/__tests__/` should contain a `vitest.config.ts` file that uses the `defineVitestConfig()` helper to define a valid test environment for tests in that directory.
-This helper takes a single argument, which provides a Starlight user config object:
+This helper takes a single argument, which provides a Starstruck user config object:

 ```ts
 // packages/starstruck/__tests/basics/vitest.config.ts